In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 Each active blockage event includes the following details: fraud type, protection method, A-side (number range, country, or network), B-side (number range, country, or network), date and time of blocking, and the time of blockage expiration.

-You can use the 'Fraud Type' filter at the top of the page to get the relevant information.
+You can use the 'Fraud Type' filter at the top of the Dashboard to get the relevant information.

-The 'Time Range', 'Source Country' and 'Destination Country' filters do not affect the data in the Recent Active Blockages table.
+The 'Source Country', 'Destination Country', and 'Time Range' filters do not affect the data in the Active Blockages table.

 You can learn more about a particular active blockage event by clicking on it (you will be directed to the Active Blockage Details page, which is described in the Active Blockages module of the Control module group).

-This section is located below the Active Blockages section.
+This group is located below the Active Blockages group.

 Here you can find the pre-defined widget of of connected and non-connected call attempts bar chart.

-You can use the 'Time Range' and 'Destination Country' filters at the top of the page to get the relevant information.
+You can use the 'Source Country, 'Destination Country', and 'Time Range' filters at the top of the Dashboard to get the relevant information.
 The 'Fraud Type' filter does not affect the data in the Connected & Non-connected Call Attempts chart.

 If you hover over a bar (for a specific time period), the following data will be displayed: